House dust mite allergy is very common and is the most common cause of year-round allergy symptoms.

 - puffy swollen eyelids

-Dust mite allergy can cause you to get more sinus infections and make your asthma symptoms more difficult to control if you also have asthma.
+Dust mite allergy can cause you to have itchy eyes and nose, sneezing, blockage, and keratoconus (change in shape of the cornea on the front of the eye), from continuously rubbing the eyes.
+It can also make your asthma symptoms more difficult to control if you also have asthma.

 People with dust mite allergy and asthma often have difficulty managing asthma symptoms.
 Managing the dust mite allergy will often reduce the frequency and severity of asthma symptoms.

 - fatigue and tiredness

 - poor concentration